dannyhlee/training-code/week1/review-answers.md

 A higher order function is a function that either takes a function as an argument or returns a function.

 - What is function composition?

-Function composition is the act of building more complex functions by combining simple functions.
-It encourages the factoring (breaking apart) of complex functions.
-The result of one function is passed into the next function as an argument.
-The result of the final function is the result of the whole.
+Function composition the building of complex function with simple functions.
+Readibility and facility of reuse is improved by factoring (breaking apart) complex function.
+The result of one function is passed into the next, and so on, until the final result, which is the result of the whole, is achieved.

 - Why might we want to write an application using pure functions instead of impure functions?

 Pure functions are predictible and easy to test, while impure functions can be unpredictible and have unexpected side effects.
 Impure functions also are harder to test because state may have been changed outside of the context of the function.
+Pure functions, with no side effects, can be run in parallel without the concern of creating race conditions that affect outside values.

 - Why might we want mutable state (OOP) in our application?
 Why might we want immutable state (FP)?
   - This question is open-ended, don't focus on finding the "right" answer
-    Having immutable state (FP) will allow us to more easily run applications in parallel, and startup and stop services without having to retrieve or store a particular state.
-Mutable state is useful, though more difficult to manage, in cases where customization or "distinct identity" are used.
-Rather than create new instances of an object everytime a change is made, keeping the same object and modifying the attributes may be more efficient.
+    Having immutable state (FP) will allow us to more easily run applications in parallel.
+Starting up and stopping services becomes easier when we dont have to retrieve or store a particular state that is shared.
+    Mutable state is useful, though more difficult to manage, in cases where customization or "distinct identity" is used.
+Rather than create new instances of an object everytime a change is made (like we do in FP), keeping the same object and modifying the attributes may be more efficient.

 - What are some examples of side effects?

-Some examples of side effects are: outputting to screen or filesystem (I/O) , modifying a mutable variable or data structure, throwing exceptions or errors.
+Some examples of side effects are: outputting to screen or filesystem (I/O operations), modifying a mutable variable or data structure, throwing exceptions or errors.

 - What is a Lambda?

 A Lambda (or lambda function, lambda expression, anonymous function, or closure) is a nameless function written inline.
 Its an expression which can be used in place of a variable/value.
+Its useful in writing code in place and improves readiblity of code, and decreases the need to track down functions to understand what a program is doing.

 - How can we write Lambdas in Scala?